Experience-Monks/xhr-request/README.md

 There are a lot of HTTP clients, but most of them are Node-centric and lead to large browser bundles with builtins like `url`, `buffer`, `http`, `zlib`, streams, etc.

-With browserify, this bundles to 7kb after compression.
+With browserify, this bundles to 7kb minified.
 Compare to 742kb for [request](https://www.npmjs.com/package/request), 153kb for [got](https://www.npmjs.com/package/got), 74kb for [simple-get](https://www.npmjs.com/package/simple-get), and 25kb for [nets](https://www.npmjs.com/package/nets).

 ## Usage